The Light Touch: Production

 The original story by famous Broadway producer Jed Harris and Tom Reed was called "Crown of Thorns" and was purchased by MGM in April 1950 for $60,000.
 (The story has some resemblances to the real-life theft of the Mona Lisa.)
 Pandro S. Berman was assigned to produce.

 The script was written by Richard Brooks, who also directed.
 This was Richard Brooks' second film as director.
-His first, Crisis, had starred Cary Grant and Grant was originally announced for the lead.
+His first, Crisis, had starred Cary Grant and Grant was originally announced for the lead role Sam Conride.
 Eventually the lead roles were signed to Stewart Granger and Pier Angeli, who had both just signed long-term contracts with MGM.
 Granger had done location shooting for a movie Constable Pedley (which later became The Wild North) – filming on that was halted so Granger could make The Light Touch.
 George Sanders made the film as the first of a 3-picture deal with MGM.

 Stewart Granger later wrote in his memoirs he had to make the film or go on suspension:

 I wasn't particularly enamored of the thought of working with [Richard Brooks] as I had heard he had reduced a small-part actor to tears.
 That actor was Ramon Novarro.
 The thought of anyone reducing one of my childhood heroes to tears filled me with anger, but that's Hollywood.
 When a star is down he's fair game for anyone.
 I had to agree in order to avoid suspension and went along to meet Brooks.
 His opening words [were], 'I have to tell you that I wanted Cary Grant...
 [He then introduced the leading lady.]'That's Anna Maria Pierangeli who'll play opposite you.
 Doesn't speak very good English but we'll get round that.'
 I spoke very good English but wondered how the hell I would get round his dialogue.

 Filming started April 1951 and took place on location in Taormina, Sicily, and Tunis, before returning to the MGM studios for two weeks.
+Writer Truman Capote was living in Taormina at the time of filming and persuaded Brooks to place him in a street scene.
+However, while screening the rough cut, Berman spotted Capote's face and had him edited out.

 Granger recalled, "Making The Light Touch was fairly uneventful and I knew as I made it that it would add nothing careerwise to anybody connected with it.
-Pier Angeli was adorable with an anxious mother in attendance at all times and Brooks was his apparently usual, unpleasant self.
+Pier Angeli was adorable with an anxious mother in attendance at all times and Brooks was his apparently usual, unpleasant self."

 Reception

 According to MGM records, the movie earned $438,000 in the US and Canada and $843,000 internationally, leading to a loss of $406,000.
 It recorded admissions of 10,277 in France.